-A principle purpose of this paper is to help others to better understand why this sacrifice was needed and how it is a loving provision for humankind.
+A principle purpose of this paper is to help others to better understand why this sacrifice was needed by law and how it is a loving provision for humankind.

 See also Who is the Son of the Almighty?